 The following of an NT is included in the COLUMBUS program system [13] (under the name reduced gradient following, RGF).
 There are some links to different programs [14-16].
-The Newton trajectory method has been established in chemistry since 1998, see refs.
-[4, 17-23] and the references therein.
+The Newton trajectory method has been established in chemistry since 1998, see refs.[4, 17-23] and the references therein.
 We report that NTs are calculated for the PES of Frenkel-Kontorova chains with up to 500 atoms [24] and for medium molecules with up to 150 atoms [25].
-Generalizations of the method for nonlinear forces are proposed instead of Eq.
+Generalizations of the method for non-linear forces are proposed instead of Eq.
 (2) [26].

 In Section II we demonstrate the application of the theory of NTs for a 2D test PES.
 The conclusions are given in Section III.
-Appendix I demonstrates the application of a mechanochemical force, but Appendix II draws a comparison between ARTn, Gentlest Ascent Dynamics (GAD) and NTs.